Chapter 2 MIDGE

 When a kookaburra sat on a branch with his head on one side until he dived and dragged up a worm, I was fascinated.
 I thought kookaburras sounded happy but crows were melancholy.
 Had they lost their mothers?
 We were aware that the cicadas making such a din in summer, had struggled out of their empty shells, and after drying their wings had flown away.
 We believed everything around us was made by God for a purpose, to be used by us when needed.
 Our curiosity about everything was a natural, God-given instinct.
 We used gum tips in a vase when there were no flowers.
 One of the gum trees was ideal for climbing and for a rope swing.
 About this time Arbour Day was promoted, and Wattle Day waned.
 Hungry or not we ate the gum that oozed from old wattle trees.
 But the biggest attraction was the creek diverted into a drain next to our block with tea trees (Leptospermum) growing along the bank, beaut for cubby houses and cool places to dig and make roads.

 Apart from the Bible there were few books in the house.
 Children's books were rare.
 With difficulty Mum had saved (or saved coupons?) to buy a large red book called "The Children's Treasure House", which contained many extracts from classical and contemporary writers.
 On rainy days Mum read us selected stories and poems from it.
 As we got older we progressed to those she considered to be good literature and avoided fairy tales, especially Grimm's stories which were too gruesome and even worse, they were based on enchantment and magic.
 There were few coloured illustrations, most were black and white drawings, many were grotesque representations, others were similar to those in the original books from which the stories came.
 Billy and I were allowed to colour these carefully, using crayons, pencils or chalk as available.
 A substitute rubber or eraser was a piece of bread formed into a ball.
 The book introduced us to traditional stories, poems and fables by many authors, which in later years included Shakespeare (retold by Charles and Mary Lamb) and Dickens.
-When sticky tape became available we mended the occasional torn page.
-Only later did I realise that we had reduced its heritage value with crayons and sticky tape, but my children and I had gained immeasurable benefit from it for 70 plus years.

 The word "bored" never entered our vocabulary.
 Even on rainy days we found things to do, sometimes under the house where we made mud pies.
 For our creative activities indoors we made substitute paste of flour and water and cut out with Mum's scissors.
 If a rare coloured picture was available we used it to make a jigsaw puzzle.
 One of my favourite things was a kaleidescope, a tube with pieces of brightly coloured glass reflected in mirrors to form wonderful patterns.
 I learnt to sew a button (chosen from Mum's button tin) on a piece of material (chosen from Mum's scrap bag).